SocialPass/socialpass/SELFHOST.md

 DJANGO_AWS_S3_ENDPOINT_URL=
 ```

-Under the hood, SocialPass uses `django-storages`, which also provides support for the following S3 compatible service providers:
+Under the hood, this uses `django-storages`, which also provides support for the following S3 compatible service providers:

 - Backblaze B2
 - Cloudflare R2